Troubleshooting Common Furnace Problems With an HVAC Expert

-Often a furnace problem indicated as being an open pressure switch has to do with a flue/chimney blockage.
+Sometimes, the little red light indicates an open pressure switch, which often means a flue/chimney blockage.
 It's also possible the pressure switch is bad, but before we decide that, let's see if the chimney is blocked.
-Birds and other small animals have been known to take up residence in furnace flues when it's particularly cold.
+Birds and other small animals have been known to take up residence in flues when it's particularly cold.
 Check for this (and/or icing) by...

 - removing the chimney pipe from the top of the furnace to see if there's anything in there.
 If you have a high efficiency furnace, this may be difficult, but animals are less likely for you.
 Also check outside to make sure the ends of the pipes are clear and not iced over.

 DO NOT get up on the roof to check the chimney unless you are completely confident and comfortable in doing so.
-It's not worth the risk since usually the problem isn't up there.
-On occasion, birds will build a nest in there but if you haven't had problems so far this winter, it's not likely your problem.
+It's not worth the risk, since usually the problem isn't up there.
+On occasion, birds will build a nest in the chimney, but if you haven't had problems so far this winter, it's not likely your problem.
 This is something that becomes apparent early in the heating season.

 #6: Check Furnace Ignition

 - Watch and listen to your furnace as it begins to cycle.
 Just before you hear the gas valve click open, you should see the hot surface ignitor begin to glow or hear the click, click, click of your spark ignitor.
 (You might even see this spark.)
-If you don't see or hear these things happen, the furnace will stop the cycle.
+If you don't see or hear these things, the furnace will stop the cycle.

-If you're ignitor isn't working, the gas valve won't stay open until you replace the ignitor because the flame sensor is telling the valve that the gas isn't being lit.
+- If your ignitor isn't working, the gas valve won't stay open until you replace the ignitor because the flame sensor is telling the valve that the gas isn't being lit.

 - If the igniter glows or sparks then make sure the gas is on.
-I have been on calls where kids playing around the furnace have turned knobs and flipped switches costing their parents grief and about $150 so be sure the gas is turned on as well.
+I have been on calls where kids playing around the furnace have turned knobs and flipped switches, costing their parents grief and about $150, so be sure the gas is turned on as well.